 Then there’s the control number that you may or may not use for payroll purposes.
 That comes right before the employee’s name and mailing address.

 Boxes 1 – 10

 Turning your attention to the numbers on the right side of the form, you’ll place an employee’s annual earnings from wages and tips in box 1.
 Any taxes that have been withheld are included in that number, but deductions from things like IRAs aren’t.
 Boxes 2, 4 and 6 are for the federal income taxes, Social Security taxes and Medicare taxes that you’ve paid Uncle Sam over the course of that tax year.

 Do you work in the food and beverage industry?
 The amount in tips that your employee reports to you gets placed in box 7, but the actual amount they receive goes in box 8.
 Box 9 has been blank since 2011 when the government did away with the pay-as-you-go option for the Earned Income Tax Credit.
 Now, eligible filers get their EITC in one big refund rather than over the course of the year.

 Box 3 is where you indicate the amount of income that’s taxed for Social Security.
 Don’t include any tips here.
 Because this number reflects taxable earnings before deductions were made, it could be more than the amount in box 1.

 The number in box 3 could also be lower than whatever appears in box 1.
-That’s because Social Security can’t tax employees above a certain threshold, which is $118,500 for 2015.
+That’s because Social Security can’t tax employees above a certain threshold, which is $142,800 for the 2021 tax year.
 There’s no cap on taxable earnings for Medicare, so the amount that’s put in box 5 takes wages and tips into account.